 - practicing good sleep hygiene with regular bedtimes, 7 to 9 hours sleep, and unwinding before bed

 - managing and limiting stress

 - seeking support from friends and family

-To reduce fatigue, it is also essential for a person to properly manage their diabetes and any coexisting conditions.
-This may include:
+To reduce fatigue, it is also essential for a person to properly manage their diabetes and any related conditions.
+Achieving this requires the following measures: